-Texas is famous for its BBQ, longhorn steers, iconic live music events, scorching summers with pleasant winters (in most parts of the state), and massive size.
-The state’s famous slogan – “Everything is Bigger in Texas” – applies to lots of things, including healthcare job opportunities.
-Nurses and other medical professionals are in high demand and have loads of job options at top medical facilities throughout the Lone Star State.
-With so many nursing jobs and allied health jobs in Texas, it might be difficult to balance employment options with personal desires when trying to choose the ideal place to live.
+Texas is famous for its BBQ, longhorn steers, iconic live music events, scorching summers with pleasant winters (in most parts of the state) and massive size.
+The state’s famous slogan – Everything is Bigger in Texas – applies to lots of things, including healthcare job opportunities.
+Nurses and other medical professionals are in high demand and have loads of job options at top medical facilities throughout The Lone Star State.
+With so many nursing jobs and allied health jobs available in Texas, it might be overwhelming to try and balance employment options with personal desires when trying to choose the ideal place to live.
 This guide gives you a starting place in the great big State of Texas.

 Top Locations to Live in Texas

 Texas is the second-largest state by area and population.
 According to the 2021 Texas Relocation Report, the state has seen an influx of residents over the last decade for several reasons.
 Top motives to move to The Lone Star State include the numerous job opportunities in healthcare and many other industries, lower housing costs, below-average cost of living, lack of personal income taxes, great food, good schools, diverse outdoor activities year-round, vibrant culture and friendly people.

 Medical professionals looking for a new place to call home in Texas should consider cities that topped the Best Places to Live in Texas list.
 These cities offer several perks for those wanting to put down roots or just take a temporary contract.
 Some top cities for consideration include the following.

 Home to nearly 1.3 million residents and often referred to as the Big D, Dallas offers big-city excitement and affordability compared to many other metros of similar size.
 Dallas/Fort Worth ranked second on the Best Places to Live in Texas list in 2022-2023.